MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     k_B \ T \  log(2) \Delta B \leq  \eta \  \Delta E^{tot} \quad (E10)

-By interpreting the usefull energy :math:`\eta \ E^{tot}` as being :math:`\Delta E`, and by interpreting the number of erased bits :math:`\Delta B_{erazed}` as the number of bit reduction :math:`\Delta B` in the context of iterative algorithms, Landauer's principle E8 is equivalent to E10, which is the equation that follows from our postulate for the change of entropy in the dynamic memory.
-We have thus demonstated that our postulate for the entropy of the dynamic memory leads to an expression that can be interpreted to be to Landauer's principle extended to the iterative elgorithms.
+By interpreting the useful energy :math:`\eta \ E^{tot}` as being :math:`\Delta E`, and by interpreting the number of erased bits :math:`\Delta B_{erased}` as the number of bit reduction :math:`\Delta B` in the context of iterative algorithms, Landauer's principle E8 is equivalent to E10, which is the equation that follows from our postulate for the change of entropy in the dynamic memory.
+We have thus demonstrated that our postulate for the entropy of the dynamic memory leads to an expression that can be interpreted to be to Landauer's principle extended to the iterative algorithms.

-Given the temperature dependency of E8 and E10, which is so that the information gain explodes when temperature is going to :math:`0`, it is natural to wonder weather these equations could be the classical limit of a quantum equation, since the nature of quantum computing is to expoit the properties of matter for very low temperature.
-Although it is purely speculative, it may then be that the number of particle :math:`N` becomes the number of dynamic variables that are existing in parallel in the quantum algorithm.
+Given the temperature dependency of E8 and E10, which is so that the information gain explodes when temperature is going to :math:`0`, it is natural to wonder weather these equations could be the classical limit of a quantum equation, since the nature of quantum computing is to exploit the properties of matter for very low temperature.
+Although it is purely speculative, it may then be that the number of particles :math:`N` becomes the number of dynamic variables that are existing in parallel in the quantum algorithm.